TandoorRecipes/recipes/docs/features/import_export.md

 It is also one of the few recipe formats that is actually structured in a way that allows for easy machine readability if you want to use the data for any other purpose.

+## Paprika
+Paprika can create two types of export.
+The first is a proprietary `.paprikarecipes` file in some kind of binarized format.
+The second one is HTML files containing at least a bit of microdata.

+If you want to import your Paprika recipes create a html export.
+Then import the individual recipes HTML files.
+Due to the lack of structure not all fields can be imported.
+Even tough images are present in the export they cannot be imported atm.
+This is technically possible and might be added in the future.